Foot arch stretcher: Components

 A foot arch stretcher generally consists of two components: a base and a foot sleeve.

 The base is generally one to two feet long and is made of a rigid material.
 In general, either the full base or parts of the base are covered with foam or another soft material and overlaid with fabric.
 This manufacturing process is used to both hold the shape of the foot arch stretcher and to provide comfort for the areas of the leg and foot that will come into contact with the base while in use.
 Sometimes, additional padding is added to the area of the foot stretcher base that will come into contact with the heel of the foot.
 This additional padding is added for comfort because the heel area usually receives the most leverage and accompanying pressure during the stretching process.

 The foot sleeve is attached to the front portion of the base and is usually made of sturdy fabric or elastic.
 The purpose of the foot sleeve is to hold the foot in place during the stretching process.

-While this combination of a base and foot sleeve is the standard composition of most foot arch stretchers, it is important to note that some foot arch stretcher models have different components and function in a completely different manner.
+While this combination of a base and foot sleeve is the standard composition of most foot arch stretchers, some foot arch stretcher models have different components and function in a completely different manner.